Snebabe/Smurfs-Vs-Gargamel/docs/RAD.typ

     image("res/domain_model.png", width: 90%)
 )

-Here is a mockup of the game, together with an early rendering:
+The mockups should emphasize the core mechanics of the game.
+The board should be visible, together with the controls for purchasing smurfs. n early GUI mockup of the game:

 #figure(
     caption: [GUI mockup],
     image("res/mockup1.jpg", width: 60%)
 )

+The early rendering mockups should prioritize rendering a board, and the ability to place smurfs.
+After that, the existance of attackers should be added.
+Here follows an early rendering, together with an as of now, current rendering:

 #figure(
     caption: [Early rendering of the game],
     image("res/early_rendering.png", width: 80%)
+)

+#figure(
+    caption: [Current rendering of the game],
+    image("res/current_rendering.png", width: 100%)
 )